mgechev/blog.mgechev.com/content/post/2017-09-16-developing-simple-interpreter-transpiler-compiler-tutorial.md

 ## Developing a Lexical Analyzer

 The phase of lexical analysis is responsible for dividing the input string (or stream of characters) of the program into smaller pieces called **tokens**.
-The tokens usually carries information about their type (if they are numbers, operators, keywords, identifiers, etc), the substring of the program they represent and their position in the program.
+The tokens usually carry information about their type (if they are numbers, operators, keywords, identifiers, etc), the substring of the program they represent and their position in the program.
 The position is usually used for reporting user friendly errors in case of invalid syntactical constructs.

 For instance, if we have the JavaScript program: